akwilina/kodilla-11.4/README.md

-# kodilla-10.6
+# kodilla-11.4
-kodilla task 10.6
+kodilla task 11.4
-Kanban table (trello) in JavaScript
+Generator of random jokes on Chuck Norris